Idkwhat77/Lab-1-Daily-Task-Manager/README.md

 **-Stacks**

 Stacks are where we mark a task as complete.
 If a task is in the stack, it is finished.
-This is made easier by using Java's java.util.Stack import.
+This is made easier by using Java's java.util.Stack library.
 At first, I tried storing the task's name itself in the stack, but it quickly backfired by applying a finished status to all tasks with that name (including duplicate tasks), rather than one specific task.
 I changed this by storing the task's index since all indexes are unique.

 **-Linked List**

 Linked List wasn't all that hard either since all I did was copy the code for the methods in Arrays and change the variables a bit and added a remove feature + extra error handling.
+This was made easier by the holy java.util.LinkedList library.

 ## Challenges